HowlingPython/mov2mp4/README.md

 | `--threads` | Threads per ffmpeg process |
 | `--batch-size` | Concurrent conversions |

 Without `--pattern`, directory scans default to matching `*.mov` (case-insensitive).
-Files passed directly as positional arguments are included even if they don't match the pattern.
-Duplicate paths reached through more than one input (e.g. a file passed directly and also found via `-d`) are converted once.
+Without --pattern, directory scans and positional files default to matching *.mov case-insensitively.
+Files that do not match the active pattern are ignored.
+Duplicate paths reached through more than one input are converted once.

 ## Cancellation